-During Alumni Weekend 2018, on April 7, the Piedmont College Alumni Association presented awards to four graduates.
-Winners of the Award were as follows: James F. Sievers (Distinguished Alumni), Spencer S. Wright (Excellence in Education), Edward D. Ariail (Alumni Service), and Natalie E. Crawford (Pacesetter)
+During Alumni Weekend 2019, on April 13, the Piedmont College Alumni Association presented awards to four graduates.
+Winners of the Award were as follows: Emiro Martinez-Osorio (Distinguished Alumni), Kathy Segers (Excellence in Education), Gary Adams (Alumni Service), and Megan Brockington (Pacesetter)

 The Distinguished Alumni Award is the highest honor that a Piedmont graduate can receive from the Alumni Association.
 This award recognizes a graduate who has an outstanding record of professional achievements in his or her career, demonstrates qualities of leadership, contributes to public and community affairs, and shows support for Piedmont College, its students, faculty and alumni.
 This individual must have graduated more than 15 years ago.
 Nominate!